Command: Transition Rate (56)

 Choosing a Transition Type

-If the transition is used for a gearing application, the behavior of any of the methods will be the same if the master is not moving while the transition is taking place.
+The behavior of any of theses methods will be very similar if the master is not moving while the transition is taking place.
 If the master is moving, and is a well-behaved Target Position, then the Seek and Reach methods will both behave very similarly.
 If the master is moving, but is noisy, such as an analog reference signal, then the Reach method will "lock in" the quickest, but may cause jerk.

 Shown below is an example of how the various options work for one sample profile.
 Notice that the behavior will vary for other profiles.